IronCoreLabs/tenant-security-client-java/benchmarks/README.md

 In order to run the benchmarks, the TSC needs to connect to a _Tenant Security Proxy (TSP)_.
 This service is provided as a Docker container, so it is easy to run the proxy on any computer that has Docker installed.
-IronCore Labs hosts the Docker container on a publicly accessible container registery, so you can pull the image from there and run it locally.
+IronCore Labs hosts the Docker container on a publicly accessible container registry, so you can pull the image from there and run it locally.

 In addition to the Docker container, you need a configuration file that specifies how the TSP should communicate